-Historically it seems that the most likely ingredients were mutton or goat, either boneless or bone-in, yogurt, cardamom, black peppercorn, dried ginger, and a lot of saffron.
-Almonds or cashews were soaked in water overnight, peeled and ground, and added to give it a thick creamy texture.
+Historically it seems that the most likely ingredients were mutton or goat, yogurt, cardamom, black peppercorn, dried ginger and a lot of saffron.
+Almonds or cashews were soaked in water overnight, peeled and ground, then added to give it a thick creamy texture.
 There is none of the ubiquitous turmeric, as it was rarely used in the royal kitchen due to its humble associations.

 Today there are several different korma approaches.